 Emotional Plot – what those events mean to the characters

 Most of the “events” in my plot are really just set pieces.
 There are a few events, one or two, maybe three, choices that change the course of the story and impact other characters.
 There’s very few actions – the something happening – that forces the character into decision and change.
-They don’t force a choice onto any of the characters (terrible or otherwise).
+The actions and events don’t force a choice onto any of the characters (terrible or otherwise).

 Choices make characters interesting.

-It’s one of those things I have to constantly remind myself of; to incorporate more into my writing.
+It’s one of those things I have to constantly remind myself of and incorporate more into my writing.
 And so I remind you too.